Search

 DURING YOUR EXAM

 Depending on the type of x-ray or fluoroscopy study being performed, you will be positioned next to the x-ray equipment, either standing up or lying down.
 Your technologist or radiologist may ask you to change positions during the exam.
-Contrast agents used during a fluoroscopy exam may be introduced to the body through injections, swallowing, or in some specific cases, an enema.
+Contrast agents used during a fluoroscopy exam may be introduced to the body through injections.

 AFTER YOUR EXAM

-Once your exam is complete, there will be no restrictions placed upon you.
-You may eat, drive and resume your activities as usual.
+Once your exam is complete, restrictions may be placed upon you dependent on the exam performed.
+For Neuro procedures like ESI’s, NRB, LP, or blood patches you are asked not to drive for 12 hours after the procedure.
+For other exams, you may eat, drive and resume your activities as usual.
 You may be encouraged to drink fluids to help any contrast material move through the body.

 Your images will be examined by a radiologist and their report sent to your healthcare provider within 24-48 hours of your examination.
-Your healthcare provider will review the results with you.
+Your healthcare provider can review these results with you.

 Request a Price Quote